robclu/hpstr-jekyll-theme/about/index.md

   feature: about.jpg
   credit: WeGraphics
   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
-comments: true
+comments: false
 modified: 2016-02-01
 ---

-This blog is essentially an online journal of things I find interesting, some tutorials explaining some thing I may have come across and which took me a while to understand, setup guides and general thoughts.
+This is essentially an online journal.

+The posts will be tutorial-like explaining something I may have come across and which took me a while to understand, setup guides or general thoughts.
 I have found that trying to explain something in a clear, simple way, tests my understanding.
-The blogs posts are thus also a way to help myself -- hopefully some of the posts will be useful to other people as well.
+The blogs posts are thus also a way to help myself and hoperfully some of the posts will be useful to other people as well.

 My main interests are in software development, specifically in distributed computing, parallelism, and optimisation, and how these can be used to solve